 The Summer Institute values of teachers’ time, and provides a stipend for participation.
 Most books and materials are provided, and accommodations are available to participants living beyond reasonable commuting distances.

 We are excited to announce a new structure to the NCWP Summer Institute.
 In this Remixed Hybrid SI we will meet in person for a 3 day Boot Camp and reconvene in person for a 2 day Colloquium.
 The bulk of the SI will take place online, from the comfort of your home or classroom!
-Check out details and apply here.

 A Strong Research Base